-From a publisher’s point of view, this is a good metric to look at, but not the best to define the performance of a site.
+From a publisher’s point of view, this is a good metric to look at, but not the best to define a site’s performance.
 There’s a big possibility that even if the RPM increases, the overall site revenue could be inversely proportional to it.

-Page RPM is the rate that the advertiser has to pay for every 1,000 ad impressions viewed per page.
+Page RPM is the rate the advertiser pays for every 1,000 ad impressions viewed per page.
 You can calculate RPM by dividing your estimated earnings by the number of page views and then multiply it by 1,000.

 Page RPM = ( Revenue / Number of page views) x 1,000